MarieCHessler/a-quiz/README.md

     * An image connected to each question.
     * Possibility to choose different levels of difficulty.
     * More subjects to choose from.
-    * Question presented like a card, that flips and shows the right answer, when the user has made his or her choice.
+    * Question presented like a card that flips and shows the right answer when the user has made his or her choice.
 For a better learning experience.
     * High score.

     <br>